I want to run Apache Spark jobs on an Amazon EMR cluster, but the core node is almost out of disk space.

 Remove unnecessary local and temporary Spark application files

-When you run Spark jobs, Spark applications create local files that consume the rest of the disk space on the core node.
-If the df -h command shows that /mnt, for example, is using more than 90% disk space, check which directories or files have high utilization.
+When you run Spark jobs, Spark applications create local files that take up the remaining disk space on the core node.
+For example, if the df -h command shows that /mnt, uses more than 90% disk space, then check which directories or files have high utilization.

-Run the following command on the core node to see the top 10 directories that are using the most disk space:
+Run the following command on the core node to see the top 10 directories that use the most amount of disk space:

 cd /mnt